 The number of companies making travel-friendly pants and jeans has exploded over the past few years.
 It’s actually kind of overwhelming but I’ll help you sort it all out.

 And don’t worry — all the pants we recommend are actually fashionable so you won’t be looking like a mountain climber while city hopping.

 The main thing to remember is that each of the pants on this list has different performance properties so that’s something you’ll want to match the performance to your needs.

 Bluffworks Ascender Chinos

 Bluffworks, which makes a range of travel garments, recently released their new Ascender Chinos.
 These are made with lightweight high-performance fabric.
 The polyester twill fabric has a nice amount of stretch and it has a minimal amount of “synthetic sheen”.
-The fabric is lightweight so it breaths well, it resists wrinkles, and it has water-resistant properties.
+The fabric is lightweight so it breaths well, resists wrinkles, and has water-resistant properties.